MicrosoftDocs/win32/desktop-src/Bits/example-using-sspi-authentication-encoding-with-bits.md

 ---
 title: Example Using SSPI Authentication Encoding with BITS
-description: You can use Security Support Provider Interface (SSPI) Authentication and Background Intelligent Transfer Service (BITS) methods to get the credentials from a user, encode the credentials, and set the encoded credentials on a BITS transfer job. ms.assetid: 5c8a6df7-0056-463e-8d73-1695dc75e023 ms.topic: article ms.date: 05/31/2018
+description: Describes how to use SSPI authentication and BITS methods to get user credentials, encode the credentials, and set them on a BITS transfer job. ms.assetid: 5c8a6df7-0056-463e-8d73-1695dc75e023 ms.topic: article ms.date: 05/31/2018